 - Is it the same on both sides?

 - Is the pain worse when bending or twisting?

 - Has there been an injury to the chest?

 - What other symptoms do you have?

 Lee-Chiong T, Gebhart GF, Matthay RA.
 Chest pain.
-In: Mason RJ, Broaddus VC, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
+Murray & Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 30.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 30.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.

 - A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.